artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 Now that we have a good idea which categories our commands belong to, we have to find a way to convert these commands to actions.
 This can be done via slot-filling, which fills slots in the natural language command corresponding to important values.
 For example, given the slots NAME, RESTAURANT, TIME and HAS_RESERVED, and a command to a chat-bot such as "John wants to go to Olive Garden", the chat-bot should fill out the slots with values: {NAME: John, RESTAURANT: Olive Garden, TIME: N/A, HAS_RESERVED: False}, and then it can decide to either execute the command or ask for more information given the slot-values.

-1. **[15 points]** Using regex or word2vec vectors, populate the functions `lightParser(command)` and `directionParser(command)` to perform slot-filling for the predefined slots, given string input `command`.
+1. **[15 points]** Using regex or word2vec vectors, populate the functions `lightParser(command)` and `drivingParser(command)` to perform slot-filling for the predefined slots, given string input `command`.
 We will test these functions and give you full credit if you get above a 50% accuracy.
 These functions do not have to be perfect, but the better these functions are, the better your R2D2 will respond to your commands.

     For `lightParser`, the `holoEmit` and `logDisp` indicate whether the command references the holoemitter or the logic display.
 If the command wants to add (increase), or subtract (decrease) RGB values, those slots should be true.
 The `on` and `off` fields correspond to whether the lights should be turned on or off, and should also respond to words like "maximum."
 The `lights` slot should be a list of which lights the command refers to, either `front` or `back`, or both if you believe your command refers to both lights.

-    For `directionParser`, `increase` and `decrease` correspond to whether the command wants you to increase/decrease the speed, and `directions` correspond to a list of directions that appear in the command, in order.
+    For `drivingParser`, `increase` and `decrease` correspond to whether the command wants you to increase/decrease the speed, and `directions` correspond to a list of directions that appear in the command, in order.
 Directions should be one of `forward`, `back`, `left`, or `right`.
 Cardinal directions like "South" should map onto `back`, and "East" should map onto `right`, etc.

     Your functions should work like so: